Plotting FAQ

 .

-Note: Above all, if you are confused about how a function works, be sure to check the help page for that function!
+Note: Above all, if you are confused about how a function works, be sure to check the Documentation for that function!
 If you type

 ?